4aryash/Lazy-Forensics/README.md

 # Lazy-Forensics
-A bash script to automate redundancy while solving Forensic Challenges in a CTF.
+A bash script to automate repetition while solving Forensic Challenges in a CTF.

 ## Usage
 >• Clone the repository. <br>